Get in touch:

 The universe, I thought, had whispered

-But fate, I’ve found, is fickle and strange
+But fate, I’ve found, is both fickle and profound

 Rain, bugs, a pigeon’s well-aimed drop